Building community resilience through climate preparedness

 Check out Halton Region's emergency preparedness page to find a comprehensive list of emergency management strategies, programs, and plans.
 Keep your family safe.

 Halton Region, in collaboration with their local municipalities, have developed an emergency preparedness guide that serves to help reduce the impacts of emergency situations.
-Whatever the emergency event may be, it's important to be prepared and and respond in the appropriate manner.
+Whatever the emergency event may be, it's important to be prepared and and to respond in an appropriate manner.

 The guide highlights three simple steps that should be followed during or in the anticipation of an emergency event: